 Gene grew up in a musical household and has a passion for arts and media; having a Father who was a church organist, he began playing musical instruments at a very young age.
 Gene began a professional music career in his teen-age years as a guitarist and singer/songwriter.
 His musical career was put on hold to pursue a career in Martial Arts where he became a successful gym owner and published author who was featured in several books and DVD series.
-In 2013, after a series of life-cnaging events he was called from martial arts to ministry.
-Gene has since devoted his life to Christ and spends the majority of his time using his professional knowledge of music and media to serve at C3 Church.
-He recently finished Theology School and serves as a pastor at C3 church in Naples florida.
+In 2013, after a series of life-chaging events he was called from martial arts to ministry.
+Gene then devoted his life to Christ and spent the majority of his time using his professional knowledge of music and media to serve at C3 Church.
+He finished Theology School and now serves as a pastor at C3 church in Naples florida.
+Gene is passionate about the study of theology and the Greek language.
 He continues his work as an author - but now writes on a different subject.

 Gene Tells His Story - From Jiu-jitsu to Jesus